daangeijs/daangeijs.nl/content/posts/github-partials-shortcodes/index.md

     alt: "GitHub Logo"

 summary:
-   "Since I code a lot of stuff and want to make this public on GitHub more I decided that I also wanted to showcase it on this website.
-In this article, we'll explore two ways to showcase your GitHub repositories on your Hugo blog:"
+    "I code a lot, and GitHub is where I share my work.
+But I wanted to take it a step further and feature my projects on my own website, as you can see on my main page.
+If you're in the same boat and want to showcase your GitHub repositories on your Hugo blog, have a look at this article.
+We'll explore two straightforward ways to make it happen."
 ---

-Since I code a lot of stuff and want to make this public on GitHub more I decided that I also wanted to showcase it on this website.
-In this article, we'll explore two ways to showcase your GitHub repositories on your Hugo blog:
+I code a lot, and GitHub is where I share my work.
+But I wanted to take it a step further and feature my projects on my own website, as you can see on my main [page](https://daangeijs.nl).
+If you're in the same boat and want to showcase your GitHub repositories on your Hugo blog, have a look at this article.
+We'll explore two straightforward ways to make it happen.
 1. **Shortcodes**: For manually embedding specific repositories in markdown.
-2. **Partials with Python**: For automating the display of selected repositories using a Python script.
+2. **Partials with Python**: For automatically fetching and displaying selected repositories using a Python script.

 ## 1. Embedding a GitHub Repo Using Shortcodes